SuspiciousActivity/liquidctl/README.md

 # liquidctl – liquid cooler control

+Custom made liquidctl with a simple interactive mode to stop [FanControl.Liquidctl](https://github.com/SuspiciousActivity/FanControl.Liquidctl) from starting the program every second.
+Works for my machine (Kraken X63) but not tested for anything else at all, **use at your own risk**.
+This applies to the FanControl repo as well.

 _Cross-platform tool and drivers for liquid coolers and other devices_

 [![Status of the tests](https://github.com/liquidctl/liquidctl/workflows/tests/badge.svg)](https://github.com/liquidctl/liquidctl/commits/main)